3n/NavSimple/README.md

 * offset: (object: defaults to { x : 0, y : -100 }) offsets for scrolling.
 * hashPathOnLoad: (boolean: defaults to false) looks at browser hash and scrolls to appropriate section.
 * hashPathRegex: (regexp: defaults to /^#[\w-]+$/) test for url hash you want to scroll on.
+* hashLoadDelay: (number: defaults to 100) how long to wait after domready to do hash scrolling.
 * findSectionIndexFromHash: (function) a function that takes a hash string and outputs the appropriate section for that hash string.
 By default it picks the section with a matching id.
 Arguments: hash string and NavSimple instance.